 Greenwich Council Meeting 27/01/10: Greenwich Time, Council Tax & Royal Borough Status

-January 28, 2010 by Darryl Chamberlain
+January 28, 2010 By Darryl Chamberlain

 Greenwich Council’s newspaper Greenwich Time was branded “appalling” and “blatant propaganda” by opposition councillors at Wednesday night’s full council meeting.